GUT-AI/gut-ai/FAQ/README.rst

 **11. Does any of your content have any Copyright or Copyleft?**

 No, absolutely not.
-Unless otherwise stated, all content is available under `Creative Commons Zero CC0 1.0 (Public Domain) <../LICENSE>`_.
+Unless otherwise stated, all content is available under `Creative Commons Zero CC0 1.0 Universal (Public Domain) <../LICENSE>`_.
 You can use it *freely (libre)* and  *free of charge (gratis)*.
 No permission needed.
 No need to ask anyone for anything.
 Keep in mind though, that the GUT-AI Inititative includes, or it's compatible with, multiple projects, each with its own license and potential restrictions.

 **12. Can I fork this project?**